Jack Abramoff CNMI scandal: Lobbying

 The initial Preston Gates contract with CNMI was from June 1, 1995 - June 30, 1996, for about $860,000.
 After the expiration of the contract, then-Governor Froilan C. Tenorio's office continued to pay Preston Gates, despite the lack of a valid contract, until January 11, 1998 when Governor Pedro P. Tenorio had been inaugurated, a grand total of $5.21 million.
 (Between October 1996 to October 1997, the total was just over $3 million.)

 The payment without contract was later judged illegal in an investigation by the CNMI Office of the Public Auditor.

 Abramoff later arranged an all-expenses paid trip to Saipan for Tom DeLay on New Year's Eve in 1997.
 Although House ethics rules at the time prohibited House members from accepting such gifts from lobbyists, the trip was funded directly by the CNMI and thus was technically allowable.
-An internal memo from Preston, Gates, and Ellis stated that these sort of trips are "one of the most effective ways to build permanent friends on the Hill."
+An internal memo from Preston, Gates, and Ellis stated that these sorts of trips are "one of the most effective ways to build permanent friends on the Hill."
 While on the trip, at a benefit dinner for Willie Tan of Tan Holdings Corporation, DeLay was quoted as saying:

 When one of my closest and dearest friends, Jack Abramoff, your most able representative in Washington, D.C., invited me to the islands, I wanted to see firsthand the free-market success and the progress and reform you have made."

 An undercover investigation by ABC News captured Willie Tan speaking on a hidden camera about a conversation with DeLay about labor reform laws.
 According to Tan, "[DeLay] said, 'Willie, if they elect me majority whip, I make the schedule of the Congress, and I'm not going to put it on the schedule.'
 So Tom told me, 'Forget it, Willie.
 No chance.'"

 After the trip, Abramoff helped DeLay craft policy that extended exemptions from federal immigration and minimum-wage labor laws to Saipan industries, though the island is part of the U.S. Commonwealth.
 Brian Ross at ABC News for 20/20 on March 13, 1998 alleged that factories on Saipan have forced their workers to have abortions in order to keep their jobs.